justincfeng/cereal.jl/README.md

 # cereal.jl
 This is a simple, Special Relativistic Location (SRL/cereal) tool for use in relativistic positioning systems.
-It computes the intersection of future pointing light cones from four distinct emission points which lie on a spacelike or timelike hyperplane.
+It computes the intersection of future pointing light cones from at least four distinct emission points which lie on a spacelike or timelike hyperplane.

 ## Algorithm